jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 > You can setup active-passive with weighted routing policy - by tweaking weight of certain targets as zero.
 However, this may reduce availability since the last healthy resource (with weight 0) may not be able to handle the traffic.

-## Hosted Zones
-> Health check of private hosted zones can be done through Cloud Watch Metric and Cloud Watch Alarms.
-> Health check for databases: They need to either be connected to CloudWatch Alarms or talk through an HTTP enabled application as a proxy to checking the health of your RDS database
-> If private hosted zone has to be shared with another account, VPC Peering must be in place, and perform associate-vpc-with-hosted-zone.

 ## CNAME vs Alias Record
 - Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the zone apex.